 - Make sure you declare any items that may be restricted, prohibited or carry diseases.

 Returning to Australia

-Guide for travellers - know before you go is a guide for international travellers about Australia's prohibited and restricted goods laws and personal duty-free allowances.
+Guide for travellers - know before you go is a brochure for international travellers about Australia's prohibited and restricted goods laws and personal duty-free allowances.

-Some Australian and New Zealand ePassport holders now have the option to self-process through passport control using SmartGate.
+Australian, New Zealand, UK, US and Singaporean ePassport holders aged 16 or over have the option to selfprocess through passport control using SmartGate.
 This is a simple way to go through the customs and immigration checks usually done by a Customs and Border Protection officer.
-You can use SmartGate if you have an Australian or New Zealand ePassport and are aged 16 years or over.
-To see how SmartGate works or for more information visit australia.gov.au/smartgate.

 Biosecurity risk items

 Australia has strict quarantine laws in place to help minimise the risk of exotic pests and diseases entering the country.

 When you arrive back in Australia, your baggage may be inspected by Biosecurity Australia officers, x-rayed or checked by a detector dog team.

 You should be aware of current quarantine import restrictions so that you avoid bringing back items of quarantine concern, such as fresh fruit, plant cuttings, seeds and nuts, and anything made from wood, plant or animal material – this includes meat and poultry products.